JaredTMurray/Crowdfunding-ETL/README.md

 -	The fourth SQL query was written and then fully executed to create the email_backers_remaining_goal_amount table, and the table is exported into      [email_contacts_remaining_goal_amount.csv](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/email_backers_remaining_goal_amount.csv)
 ![](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/Deliverable%204d.png)

+Please note in order to copy or export a table from PostgresSQL I had to add permission to the folder in order for it to work.
+This can be seen in the final code of the  [Analysis-Bonus file](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/crowdfunding_SQL_Analysis.sql).